Stand Up & Math · Teacher Answers

 Task 4cEffect of a linear transformation — hours → minutes

-Multiplying all data values by 60 applies the linear transformation \(Y=60X\):
+Multiplying all data values by 60 applies the transformation \(Y=60X\):

 All measures of location and spread are multiplied by 60.